GelidusResearch/grgc1/README.md

     ID:   20000000
     Firmware: 2.01
     Tube:     J305
+    SSID:    GRGC1
     Mode:  ESPHome

     Unit ID, and Mode are settable.
     Unit ID is only useful with a non ESPHome standalone firmware which is not applicable for this use case.
 However it can be set to identify a sensor.
-    Mode has three values online, offline and ESPHome.
+    Mode has three values Online, Offline and ESPHome.
 Online/Offline modes are specific to a standalone state running non-esphome code and is not usefull when using ESPhome code on the ESP01 module.
+The SSID is the default AP SSID used in the example yaml config and is overidable but is not updated currently.

 Screen 3: